tw-mosip/inji-vc-renderer/kotlin/Readme.md

 - Render Method Extraction from VC
   - Extracts the render method from the VC Json data.
   - If multiple render methods are present, it will process all the render methods and return the list of replaced SVG Templates.

+#### Validate renderSuite and type fields
+For each item in the renderMethodArray, the library validates the `renderSuite` and `type` fields
+- Only `svg-mustache` is supported as renderSuite and `TemplateRenderMethod` is supported as type.

 #### Downloading SVG Template from URL in VC